Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: Experimental Setup

-The readout of the cameras can be triggered so that synchronised images can be taken with respect to the turn-by-turn center-of-mass motion measured with the BPMs.
-The synchronization was aligned with triggered kicks to the beam which can be observed in both systems (BPMs and SLMs).
+The acquisition by the cameras can be triggered so that synchronised images can be taken relative to the turn-by-turn center-of-mass motion measured with the BPMs.
+The synchronization was aligned with triggered kicks from a pulsed magnet to the beam which can be observed in both systems (BPMs and SLMs).
 The timing between the camera acquisition and BPM acquisition is chosen such that the camera's exposure time window lies roughly at three-quarters of the BPM measurement window of $2^{16}$ turns ($\approx 115$\,ms).
 By this, the center-of-mass movement is known for some time before and after the bunch size measurement.
 The alignment accuracy depends on the camera exposure time used and is in the presented measurements better than $1$\,ms.

 In case of multiple such measurement sets being taken during the instability with the characteristic amplitude modulation on the center-of-mass movement (see Fig.~\ref{fig:bpm}), the repetitive behaviour seen on the BPMs can be used to overlay multiple measurement sets aligned by this pattern.
 This will provide a ``sampled'' image of the changes in the light spot observed on the SLM cameras.
 In other words, due to the measurement trigger not being synchronised to the instability dynamics, different phases of the amplitude modulation are sampled with every measurement set taken and the repetitiveness of the amplitude modulation can be used to reconstruct a time resolved image.
 The spot size is the result of the superposition of the blown up bunch size and the center-of-mass oscillation within the exposure time window.